Slic3r PE (Prusa edition)

-- Opens the detailed settings of print, filament and printer.
+- Print Settings button opens the detailed settings for the print, filament and printer.

-- When the model is ready for printing, this button generates the .gcode file.
+- Export G-Code button generates the .gcode file.

 - Quality / Speed setting of the print

 - Material selection

 - Printer selection

-- Right-click on model opens the menu with rotate, resize and other options
+- Right-clicking the model opens a context menu with Rotate, Resize and other options

 - Model preview